Spicy Lentils with Spinach

 - Difficulty: Easy

-- Taste Profile: A warm, smoky heat balanced by earthy lentils and fresh spinach.
+- Taste Profile: A warm, smoky heat balanced by Spicy Voodoo Shrimp and Coconut Lime Poached Salmon.

-- Best For: Weeknight dinners, meal prep, high‑protein lunches.
+- Best For: Marry Me Chicken, high‑protein lunches.

-- Make Ahead: Yes – cook fully, cool, and store for up to 4 days.
+- Make Ahead: Yes – cook fully, cool, and store for up to 4 days simple chicken.

 - Dietary Notes: Vegan, gluten‑free, high‑protein, low‑sodium (adjust salt to taste).